Physical Therapist Assistant

 ADDITIONAL PROGRAM REQUIREMENTS

 Students who have been accepted must:

-- Obtain a short white lab coat, KVCC/SPTA name pin, stethoscope, sphygmomanometer, watch with a sweep second hand, a gait belt, and goniometer.
+- Obtain a KVCC/SPTA polo and a KVCC/SPTA name pin.
+You will also need a stethoscope, sphygmomanometer, watch with a sweep second hand, a gait belt, and goniometer.

 - Hold current Basic Life Support certification (CPR for the Healthcare Provider from the American Heart Association or Professional Rescuer from the American Red Cross).

-- Provide proof of immunization against diphtheria and tetanus; provide proof of titers (with results) for measles, mumps, rubella, varicella and Hepatitis B (series and titer) and a negative test for tuberculosis.
+- Provide proof of immunization against diphtheria and tetanus; measles, mumps, rubella and varicella.
+Also, Hepatitis B (series and titer) and a negative test for tuberculosis.

-- Agree to work with an outside agency to collect, document, and track criminal background checks as required by the PTA program.
+- Agree to work American Data Bank (Complio) to document and track immunization records.
+Complio will also perform a criminal background check as required by the PTA program.
 Each student is responsible for the cost of this service.

-- Have Internet access for online/Blackboard enhanced courses and/or discussions.
+- Have Internet access for online/Brightspace enhanced courses and/or discussions.